 Called the ‘let’s chat’ button, this is an effective tool since there aren’t a lot of ways to ignore it.

-When using button popup, make sure that the popup is prominent enough.
+When using a button popup, make sure that the popup is prominent enough.

 Come up with a unique color and text combination so that it doesn’t get ignored.
 Take a look over method 34 about ‘Killing Normality’ in your call to action.